-An art deco bookstore with a the most beautiful gilded staircase.
+An art deco bookstore with the most beautiful gilded staircase.
 A castle more colorful and crazy than Neuschwanstein.
 Rocky coasts and white beach sands and surf.
 Port wine.
-Grilled suckling pig prawns bigger than your hand.
+Grilled suckling pig and prawns bigger than your hand.
 Colorful tiled homes.
 The most elegant capital city in Europe.
 An 18th century Baroque library.
 Lighthouses at the ends of the Earth.
-Portugal is full of beautiful surprises, and for these, and so many other reasons, it’s become one of my favorite destinations.
+Portugal is beautiful surprises.

 Portugal finds itself at the western edge of Europe, overlooking the Atlantic and the setting sun to the west.
 For much of European history, this was the last terra firme before the ocean dropped off into nothingness at the ends of the earth (or, as was long believed, a hellfire seething with serpents).

-Portugal does have a touch of the windswept, moody air of a precipice, but the country and culture are so beautiful and welcoming that it’s hard to imagine why those intrepid Portuguese explorers ever wanted to leave home in the first place.
+Portugal does have a touch of the windswept, moody air of a precipice, but the country and culture are so beautiful and welcoming that it’s hard to imagine what compelled those Portuguese explorers ever to ever leave home in the first place.

 What to See in Portugal

 Portugal is geographically compact, making it easy to see a lot in a short(ish) visit.
 The elegant capital Lisbon, the second city Porto (home of port wine), the university towns of Braga and Coimbra, and the beaches of the Algarve in the south are the main draws.
 Its small size, though, belies the country’s rich culture and its decisive impact on world history.